beeryt/CS362-004-U2017/projects/beeryt/README.md

 My name is T. Carl Beery.
+This is my assignment 2 submission.